Testing Community-Led Outreach Clinics to Improve Health in Rural Areas

 • 32 HFs will be randomly selected as the treatment group.
 Staff at these HFs will partner with HAC and will provide outreach services to households in the corresponding villages that are part of the HF's service catchment area..

-We will then conduct several rounds of follow-up over a two year period to: (i) measure impacts of the HAC intervention on short-term and long-term outcomes of interest, (ii) identify any effects of the HAC intervention on the service delivery at health facilities.
-After 1 year of implementation, we will survey an additional 1600 households outside the target villages in order to detect any unintended impacts of the HAC intervention on service utilization at HFs and the resulting spillover effects that these unintended effects may have had on non-target communities.
+We will then follow up with the surveyed households and health facility one year after the intervention rollout to: (i) measure impacts of the HAC intervention on short-term outcomes of interest, specifically contraception, (ii) identify any effects of the HAC intervention on the service delivery at health facilities, (iii) detect any unintended impacts of the HAC intervention on service utilization at HFs and the resulting spillover effects that these unintended effects may have had on non-target communities, and (iv) estimate the cost-effectiveness of the HAC.

 Experimental Design Details